-- the collection, storage and distribution of 45 million pounds of food, half of which is fresh produce, to nearly 500,000 men, women and children;
+- the collection, storage and distribution of 45 million pounds of food, fully one third of which is fresh produce, to 540,000 men, women and children

-- a team of nutrition experts working to provide healthier food and teach healthy habits;
+- a team of dietitians and nutrition educators, working to provide food and information that empowers people to increase their wellness

-Roman’s immediate past position was Director of Public/Private Partnerships and Communications at the United Nation’s World Food Programme, the world’s largest humanitarian agency, feeding 100 million people in 75 countries.
-Based in Rome, she supervised a global staff of more than 100, with responsibility for operations in more than 75 countries and was a member of the organization’s senior leadership team.
+Her immediate past position was on the leadership team of the United Nation’s World Food Programme, the world’s largest humanitarian agency, feeding 100 million people in 75 countries.
+Based in Rome, she oversaw public policy, private partnerships, fundraising, and communications, supervising a global staff of more than 100, with responsibility for operations in more than 75 countries.
 She led a fundraising team that quadrupled funds raised from the private sector for hunger to $150 million annually.
 She led the organization’s move into social media, making it one of the UN powerhouses in social media.
 She oversaw communications, led the design of the organizations award winning website www.wfp.org, and crafted organization positions on public policy issues ranging from climate change to agricultural development.
 She also chaired the WFP’s Investment Committee, which had more than $1 billion under management.